uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 }
 ```

+> Currently, our components have no styling.
+> We'll fix this in another chapter, for now we just focus on the logic.

 Let's have a look at this function.

-It takes an object containing the data it should render as input.
+Looking at its inputs, we see that it takes an object containing the data it should render.
 Here the data to be rendered are the `title` and the `description`.

-It returns the UI representation of the data as output.
+Looking at its outputs, we see that it returns the UI representation of the data.
 Here the UI representation is a `div` containing the `title`, `description` and a button.

 > Note that the button currently doesn't do much.